theQRL/theqrl.org/content/blog/2021/quantum-secure-nfts-coming-q1-2022/index.md

 {{< image "./images/hi.nft.png" >}}

-While the community has been busy with the [Winter Hackathon](/blog/qrl-winter-hackathon-2021-projects/), the QRL team has been hard at work developing native post-quantum secure NFT's - so far *a first* in the industry.
-Today **we're happy to announce that there's now preliminary support for NFT's on the QRL blockchain in devnet**.
+While the community has been busy with the [Winter Hackathon](/blog/qrl-winter-hackathon-2021-projects/), the QRL team has been hard at work developing native post-quantum secure NFTs - so far *a first* in the industry.
+Today **we're happy to announce that there's now preliminary support for NFTs on the QRL blockchain in devnet**.

 With **a full NFT genesis launch expected next year** including proper tooling and documentation support, **we're calling for all NFT artists** who would like to be part of this seminal moment to contact us at [info@theqrl.org](mailto:info@theqrl.org) for a chance of being selected to be the **first NFT project launched on the QRL Blockchain**.

 For those interested, please give links to previous work as well as a short bit of what you have in mind for the project.

-## About NFT's (Non-Fungible Tokens)
+## About NFTs (Non-Fungible Tokens)

 ### What are they, exactly?